CaioMaxximus/onionpy-visual-chat/README.md

 ## Status

   - Working on the build phase; only working on Debian for now.
+  - Working in the server response for flood data

 ## Features
 - CustomTkinter interface providing easy and intuitive access to the application features.